Share On Social!

 “As a disabled person, I am always planning for things.
 I feel very anxious about this COVID-19 (coronavirus) outbreak.
 So I decided to do something … I am going to make food boxes for my senior and disabled neighbors and deliver them to their homes,” he said as part of a YouTube video.

-Rebecca Mehra helped an elderly couple get food when they were too scared to go into a crowded grocery store because of the coronavirus outbreak.
-Her viral story is a reminder to check up on older friends and family members during the outbreak, CBS reports.
+Rebecca Mehra helped an elderly couple get food when they were too scared to go into a crowded grocery store because of the coronavirus outbreak, CBS reports.

 In New Jersey, the family of 11-year-old Jayden Perez bought some hand sanitizers in bulk at the end of February, reports bestlifeonline.